ohpauleez/soymacchiato/README.md

 Contributing
 ------------
-To contribute builds, patches, or resources please file and issue, or fork and send a request.
+To contribute builds, patches, or resources please file an issue, or fork and send a pull request.

 License Information